Infinite randomness criticality and localization of the floating phase in arrays of Rydberg atoms trapped with non-perfect tweezers: End Matter

+\textbf{Simulation of dynamics}.
 Time evolution was performed using a 2-sites time-dependent variational algorithm (TDVP)~\cite{haegeman2011time, haegeman2016unifying, paeckel2019time}.
-As for ground state calculations, the algeraically decaying 2-sites interactions were approximated by a sum of 4 exponentials.
-For each time-step, convergence of the lanczos algorithm was assume when the difference on the energy after to consecutive iterations was $< 10^{-7}$.
+In this case, the algebraically decaying 2-sites interactions were approximated by a sum of 4 exponentials.
+This approximation provides almost perfect fitting for $\sim 10$ atoms.
+For each time-step, convergence of the Lanczos algorithm was assumed when the difference on the energy after two consecutive iterations was $< 10^{-7}$.